How did you go with that calculator from last week’s article?

 Choose Your Future

-The whole reason I’m retired right now, is because I stopped thinking about how much we needed to retire… and started figuring out how little we needed to retire.
+The whole reason I’m retired right now, is because I stopped thinking about how much we needed to retire.
+Instead, I started figuring out how little we needed to retire.

-I believe in becoming financially independent as soon as possible.
+I believe in reaching financial independence as soon as possible.
 And doing it on as little as possible.
 After this, your whole future will be whatever you want it to be.

 To me, this is true financial strength.